Discworld (world): Deepest Klatch

 Howondaland is the Discworld's principal "jungle" region.
-It lies on the Klatchian continent, and is the Disc's rough analogue to Sub-Saharan Africa, although the Tezumen Empire gives it Mesoamerican overtones as well.
+It lies on the Klatchian continent, and is an analogue to Sub-Saharan Africa, although the Tezumen Empire gives it Mesoamerican overtones as well.
 Howondaland is not so much a country as a blank patch on the map.
 Just as "darkest Africa" remained largely unexplored by Europeans until the 19th century, "darkest Klatch" is largely unknown to most Discworlders.
 Exploration of the land has been hampered by the habit of explorers ending up nailed to trees.
-Its name is probably a play on Gondwanaland or perhaps a play on the expression "How on earth ...?" transformed into "How on the land... ?"
-There is also an echo of Lewis Carroll's "Wonderland" in the name.
-In some of the early Discworld novels (American publications) it is spelled "Howonderland."
 In Snuff, it was discovered that inexpensive tobacco for consumption in Ankh-Morpork was produced on Howondaland plantations, using slave labour by goblins transported from the Shires.

 The Great Nef is a vast desert on the Klatchian continent, noted mainly for containing the Dehydrated Ocean, an ocean consisting of dehydrated water.
 Dehydrated water is a peculiar substance found only in areas of high magical concentration.
 It resembles fine sand, but can be reconstituted into normal water by adding water.
 The Dehydrated Ocean is home to its own, unique, kinds of fish.
 The name "Nef" is a reversal of fen, a type of wetland; "Great Nef" in particular may be a reference to the Great Fen, an historical wetland area in England in the area now known as The Fens and the subject of a restoration effort known as the Great Fen Project.

-Only briefly mentioned in the books, Hersheba is a small desert kingdom rimwards of Klatchian empire, practically on the more-or-less vague boundary of Howondaland.
+Only briefly mentioned in the books, Hersheba is a small desert kingdom rimwards of Klatchian empire, practically on the boundary of Howondaland.
 The country is said to be ruled by a queen who lives forever (probably a reference to H. Rider Haggard's She).
 The nomadic tribes known as the D'regs occupy areas of Hersheba as well as Klatch.
 Depredations against Klatch by Hersheban D'regs, against Hersheba by Klatchian D'regs, and against both sides by their own D'regs has led to the border being in a permanent state of war.
 The name is a play on Hershey bar and also resembles Israeli Beersheba; Pratchett initially suggested it as an alternative name for Djelibeybi, to aid American readers mystified by the pun.